TurkerKoc/Distributed-URL-Shortener/README.md

 az container create --memory 4 ...
 ```

+## Our Questions
+* When we will learn old assignments passed or not?
+* Does followers can get write request and forward it to the leader?
+* How does initialization works?
+  * Where do we keep current leader information and node information?
+  * Does the number of nodes pre-determined?
+(Can a new node enter to the already running system?)
+* How does end user communicate with the system?
+Do we need to implement a command line interface?
+  * Does the leader waits for write input from end-user?
+  * Also does the followers waits for read from end-user?
+  * Do we need threads to wait for inputs while updating logs?
+* Do we need to process the provided dataset immediately when the program starts?
+Or do we need to wait for input data from user?
+* Does URL shortener need to return only a unique ID?

 ## Report Questions

-* Describe the design of your system
+* Describe the design of your system -> to do!
-* How does your cluster handle leader crashes?
+* How does your cluster handle leader crashes? -> raft handles this (new leader election)
-   * How long does it take to elect a new leader?
+   * How long does it take to elect a new leader? -> depends on timeout and implementation also network
    * Measure the impact of election timeouts.
-Investigate what happens when it gets too short / too long.
+Investigate what happens when it gets too short / too long. -> too short = too many leader election (even no leader crash), too long = determining crashed leader will be longer and this will increase write latency
 * Analyze the load of your nodes:
-   * How much resources do your nodes use?
+   * How much resources do your nodes use? -> will see
-   * Where do inserts create most load?
+   * Where do inserts create most load? -> leader node (writes goes from leader)
-   * Do lookups distribute the load evenly among replicas?
+   * Do lookups distribute the load evenly among replicas? -> yes
 * How many nodes should you use for this system?
-What are their roles?
+What are their roles? -> leader and multiple followers
-* Measure the latency to generate a new short URL
+* Measure the latency to generate a new short URL -> will see
-   * Analyze where your system spends time during this operation
+   * Analyze where your system spends time during this operation -> waiting ack from followers takes most time.
-* Measure the lookup latency to get the URL from a short id
+* Measure the lookup latency to get the URL from a short id -> directly read from map.
-* How does your system scale?
+* How does your system scale? -> new node learns logs from others
-   * Measure the latency with increased data inserted, e.g., in 10% increments of inserted short URLs
+   * Measure the latency with increased data inserted, e.g., in 10% increments of inserted short URLs -> should increase since we wait for ack's from followers
-   * Measure the system performance with more nodes
+   * Measure the system performance with more nodes -> will se